Nonparametric estimation for interacting particle systems : McKean-Vlasov models: Introduction

 We develop the probabilistic tools we need to undertake our statistical estimates in Section \ref{sec: proof concentration}.
 We study the fluctuations of $\mu_t^N$ around its mean $\mu_t$ in Theorem \ref{thm: concentration}, with time dependent extension to the fluctuations of $\mu_t^N(dx)\rho(dt)$ around $\nu(dt,dx)=\mu_t(dx)\rho(dt)$ for arbitrary weight measures $\rho(dt)$.
 We prove a Bernstein concentration inequality that reads

-over test functions $\phi$ and where $\kappa= \kappa(T,\sigma,b,\mu_0) >0$ is explicitly computable.
-It improves on variance estimates based on coupling or geometric inequalities that usually need $\phi$ to be $1$-Lipschitz, whereas statistical estimation requires $\phi = \phi_N$ to mimic a Dirac mass as $N \rightarrow \infty$ that can be controlled in $L^2$-norm but behaves badly in Lipschitz norm.
+over test functions $\phi$ and for some $\kappa_i= \kappa_i(T,\sigma,b,\mu_0) >0$.
+It improves on variance estimates based on coupling or geometric inequalities that usually need $\phi$ to be $1$-Lipschitz, whereas nonparametric statistical estimation requires $\phi = \phi_N$ to mimic a Dirac mass as $N \rightarrow \infty$ that can be controlled in $L^2$-norm but behaves badly in Lipschitz norm.
 Bernstein's inequality for a range of deviation valid for all $x \geq 0$ is also the gateway to nonparametric adaptive estimation; it is not provided by concentration in Wasserstein distance like in Bolley {\it et al.} \cite{bolley2007quantitative} that moreover has the drawback of adding an additional unavoidable dimensional penalty in the rates of convergence.\\

-Our method of proof avoids coupling by and relies on a Girsanov argument, following classical ideas, recently revisited for instance by Lacker \cite{Lacker}, a key reference for our work.
-We classically require some smoothness and strong ellipticity for the diffusion coefficient.
+Our method of proof avoids coupling by relying on a Girsanov argument, following classical ideas, recently revisited for instance by Lacker \cite{Lacker}, a key reference for our work.
+We classically require strong ellipticity for the diffusion coefficient and Lipschitz continuity in the space variable.
 As for the drift, we assume at least Lipschitz continuity